felipecosta09/documentation-api/Settings.md

 `GET /settings/communication`

 ##### Parameters
-- `channel`: *optional* Provide if you want to only get settings for one specific channel: email, sms, slack, pager-duty, or sns.
+- `channel`: *optional* Provide if you want to only get settings for one specific channel: email, sms, slack, pager-duty, sns or webhook.
 - `accountId`: *optional* Cloud Conformity ID of the account.
 Provide to get only settings set for the specified account.
 - `includeParents`: *optional* (true|false) Can only be used in conjunction with the accountId parameter.
 Specify `true` if you want to see both account level settings and organisation level settings.